tapis-project/tapis-java-build/README.md

 ## Java and Maven Requirements
 - need jdk 15 or later
 - need maven 3.6.3 or later
+- NOTE: cannot use jdk 16 or 17 with maven 3.6.3

 ## Setup for Linux
 - need jdk 15 or later